Factors Influencing Pricing Decisions: Is Your Pricing Manager Turning Into A Pricing Czar? 👨💼

 When a pricing leader cites lots of reasons for not doing things (for example, a real or imagined corporate policy), ask them: “Is it a wall (is it relatively immovable) or is it a fence (Can it be moved)?”

-Survey the pricing team regularly to find out what problems they are dealing with right now.
+Survey the pricing team regularly to find out the problems they are dealing with right now.
 Identify their preferences and focus the subsequent discussion on fixing the problem.
+Utilising weighted preferences will narrow the decision-making area and ward off the “dictator-by-default” syndrome.

 - Assign Devil’s Advocates